 Our Pastor, Robert (Bob) Tarullo, grew up in Colonie, New York.
 The Lord led him to Christ during his senior year in high school.
 He moved to Beaver Falls, Pennsylvania in 1993 to attend Geneva College.
 Here he came to Reformed and Presbyterian convictions and joined Grace Orthodox Presbyterian Church in Sewickley, PA in 1995.
 After receiving a B.A. in Literature and Biblical Languages in 1997, he began his graduate pastoral and theological studies at the Reformed Presbyterian Theological Seminary in Pittsburgh.
 He was married to Sarah, whom he met in literature classes at Geneva, in 1998.
 See his essay on Geneva College and the OPC.

 During, and after his studies, Bob has served as a pastoral intern for two summers, Westminster OPC(summer of 1998) and Grace OPC (summer of 1999), and one year long (Grace OPC, again).
-Bob completed his seminary studies in 2000 with an M.Div., worked in the financial district of Pittsburgh, and, received a call to serve as pastor of Community Presbyterian Church (OPC) in Newtown, Conn.
+Bob completed his seminary studies in 2000 with an M.Div., worked in financial services, and received a call to serve as pastor of Community Presbyterian Church (OPC) in Newtown, Conn.
 On February 29, 2004, he was ordained to the Gospel ministry by the laying on of the hands by the local presbytery of the OPC.
 Bob served Community OPC from March 2004 to July 2012.

 John Fry was born in Pittsburgh and raised in a Christian home in western Pennsylvania, first in the suburbs of Pittsburgh, then on a farm outside of Grove City, PA.
 His family attended Calvary OPC in Harrisville, PA, he attended to Christian schools from grades three through high school.
 During high school, God used a youth leader to challenge him personally to repent and believe in the gospel.